06 Sep Why Solo Travel is so overhyped

 If you think they are worth it, do it without expecting it back.
 But definitely don’t do it if you will resent it.
 Even if not sponsoring the whole trip, be ready to be okay with the fact that you sometimes may have to pay a little more than your share.

-You cannot expect to travel out of your rucksack and sleeping on hostel beds if you are travelling with your family.
+You cannot expect to travel out of your rucksack and sleep on hostel beds if you are travelling with your family.
 One can do that alone.
 Nor can you always bang on the idea of finding a place once you reach a town.

 Although it totally depends on your company, it is always better to be more organized and plan ahead when travelling with someone or many people.
 Book your hotels ahead, check the opening dates and timings of the attractions you want to see and do your research online.